 Ms Ng is a Director of the Heritage Conservation Foundation, which converted the 1902 Tai O Police Station into Tai O Heritage Hotel, a nine-room boutique hotel, under Batch I of the Revitalising Historic Buildings Through Partnership Scheme of the Development Bureau.
 Operating as a non-profit-making social enterprise, the public-private initiative received the Award of Merit at the 2013 UNESCO Asia-Pacific Awards for Cultural Heritage Conservation.

-Ms Ng is an Executive Committee Member of the Hong Kong Arts Festival and the Boys & Girls’ Clubs Association of Hong Kong.
-She is also a member of the Twelfth Shanghai Committee of the Chinese People’s Political Consultative Conference.
+Ms Ng is an Executive Committee Member of The Boys & Girls’ Clubs Association of Hong Kong.
+She is also a member of the Thirteenth Shanghai Committee of the Chinese People’s Political Consultative Conference.

 Ms Ng holds a Bachelor of Arts degree from Yale University and a Master of Arts degree from the School of Oriental and African Studies, the University College of London.